 Fertilising grass production fields to boost yield for silage,

 Cereal crops sprayed with pesticides and top dressed with fertiliser.

-Calving in full swing, with lambing ending.
-Calves tagged for identity purposes and registered.
+Calving in full swing, with the lambing ending.
+Calves are tagged for identity purposes and registered.
 Lambs turned out – vigilance needed with Crows and foxes.

 Gimmer hoggs dosed against worms and dipped

 Find out more about what is happening in the Year on the farm

 In the April garden

 If you have an allotment, April can be the month where panic set in!
 If the previous months weather has been particularly foul you may not have the ground prepared.
 Fear not, as the ground may be too cold or damp for the things you should have done.

 Notwithstanding this, it is time to crack on and hopefully, the lighter evenings will be your friend.